 Am I Eligible for This Scholarship?

-- If you are a current student or just enrolled in a college, university, or trade school for the Fall 2021 semester you are eligible.
+- If you are a high school senior or just enrolled in a college, university, or trade school for the Fall 2021 semester you are eligible.

 What Is the Scholarship Amount?